Howlin' for You

-The song was used in a feature on Sky Sports coverage of the 2014 Canadian Grand Prix.
-Samsung also used this in the Galaxy Note 8 promo and launch event livestream and is also being used in the ad for the Galaxy Note 8.

-The song has also been used in the Honda CRV and Wells Fargo "Earning Your Trust" commercials.

-The song's beat is similar to Gary Glitter's 1972 song "Rock and Roll (Part 2)".

 Music video

 An official video was released for the song.
 The music video—a parody of a sexploitation film trailer—was directed by Chris Marrs Piliero, starring Tricia Helfer, Diora Baird, Sean Patrick Flanery, Christian Serratos, Corbin Bernsen, Todd Bridges, and Shaun White, as well as Dan Auerbach and Patrick Carney of the band in the role of "Las Teclas de Negro" (translated from Spanish as "The Keys of Black").

 A behind-the-scenes interview with Piliero, filmed during production of the video, has tongue-in-cheek commentary and brief clips of the cast members describing their characters.

 The video was one of five nominees for the 2011 MTV Video Music Award for Best Rock Video.

+Critical reception

+"Howlin' for You" is widely regarded as one of the band's best songs.
+In 2012, Complex ranked the song number ten on their list of the 15 greatest Black Keys songs, and in 2021, American Songwriter ranked the song number four on their list of the 10 greatest Black Keys songs.